ohmyzsh/ohmyzsh/plugins/svn/README.md

 # `svn` plugin

-This plugin adds some utility functions to display additional information regarding your current svn reositiory.
-See http://subversion.apache.org/ for the full svn documentation
+This plugin adds some utility functions to display additional information regarding your current svn repsitiory.
+See http://subversion.apache.org/ for the full svn documentation.

 ## Functions